AAA dropping some Florida property insurance policyholders

 It's the latest concern for South Florida residents with rising property insurance costs across the state.

 "It was a huge jump," said homeowner Ross Carter when asked about the rise in property insurance.
 "I mean, it was surprising to me.
-It was a shock, I really was."
+It was a shock.
+Really, it was."

 Although Carter does not have AAA insurance, he said he's concerned his insurance carrier will follow suit.